COVID-19 vaccines – the facts

 2. It’s important you also get your annual flu vaccination for protection against circulating strains of influenza virus

 The flu vaccine won't protect you against COVID-19 or vice versa as they're caused by different viruses.
-The current medical recommendation is to leave at least a 14-day gap between your flu vaccination and any doses of COVID-19 vaccines.
+The current medical recommendation in Australia is to leave at least a 7-day gap between your flu vaccination and any doses of COVID-19 vaccines.

 3. It's normal to get some side effects when you receive a vaccine, but these are usually mild-to-moderate and generally go away within 1-2 days.